Reader asks what types of service projects can be used to fulfill service hour requirements.

 A reader asks “The fun is gone.
-I know Boy Scouts is different than Cubs, but is it supposed to be no fun?
+I know Scouts BSA is different than Cubs, but is it supposed to be no fun?
 Is there a suggestion I can take to the Scoutmaster that might help him keep these boys interested?”

 Setting clear expectations for the youth leadership positions in a troop helps the youth members set goals.
 Some troops might also benefit from prioritizing the order positions are filled.

 Beth asked, “I realized once again that, as proud as he is to wear the uniform at a Scout function, he still feels uncomfortable wearing it in public.
 I have seen this with many other boys as well.
 Has anyone else noticed this trend, and what can be done?
 These guys are the future of our country and doing great things everyday, and yet the cool factor is just not there.”